outr/scalarelational/README.md

 It is worth mentioning that much of the functionality of this framework was inspired by other database frameworks like Slick.

+Finally, this tutorial is based on [this spec](https://github.com/outr/scalarelational/blob/master/mapper/src/test/scala/org/scalarelational/mapper/gettingstarted/GettingStartedSpec.scala) and though we try to keep it updated, if you have any problems please refer to that as a working and compilable example.

 ## Getting Started

 The first thing you need to do is add the dependencies to your SBT project: